gambol99/ansible-kubernetes/README.md

 Dynamic inventory for vagrant and vcloud has been written and inventory directory.
 Both of these along with EC2 the inventory/group.yml to perform the groups and groups of groups and keeps things simple.

 ##### **Groups**

-Inside the inventory/ directory is a group.yml which is used to place the hosts into groups.
-Technically, I could grab this information from metadata in vcloud or tags in ec2 etc. Since I started testing with vcloud, the API is god awfully slow and this each host requires another api call I couldn't be asked to wait that long.
-So I use the regexes in the groups.yml aross vcloud, vagrant and ec2 to define the hostgroups
+Inside the inventory/ directory is a group.yml which is used to place the hosts into ansible groups, it effectively does nothing more than using regexes and hostnames and placing them into the appointed group.

 #### **Building in vagrant**
 ----

     # for a kubernetes deployment
-    [jest@starfury ansible-vcloud]$ make sbx
+    [jest@starfury ansible-kubernetes]$ make sbx
+    # the sbx-play with run the ansible playbook again
+    [jest@starfury ansible-kubernetes]$ make sbx-play
+    # build the ceph storage layer

-    [jest@starfury ansible-vcloud]$ make sbc-play
+    [jest@starfury ansible-kubernetes]$ make ceph

 Take a look at the Makefile to see whats happening.

-#### ** Etcd Discovery **
+#### **Etcd Discovery**

 Assuming your using CoreOS a discovery token will automatially genereated for you under the var/location/sbx.discovery.yml on the first vagrant up.